Skip to main content

 4. Click the button that appears on the session card

-Session names can also help you manage multiple Goose windows.
-When you're in the Goose chat interface, session names appear in the Window menu and in the Dock (macOS) or taskbar (Windows) menu, making it easy to identify and switch between different Goose sessions.
+Session descriptions help you manage multiple Goose windows.
+When you're in the Goose chat interface, session descriptions appear in the Window menu and in the Dock (macOS) or taskbar (Windows) menu, making it easy to identify and switch between different Goose sessions.

 Exit Session